d0peCode/cancelableInterval/README.md

 # cancelable interval #
 ### Why? ###
-Sometimes you have interval with asynchronous code inside and you need to prevent interval to not be executed again before previous iteration is not completed.
+When you have interval with asynchronous code inside and you need to prevent interval to not be executed again before asynchronous code in previous iteration is completed you need to `clearInterval` by its id at the top of interval function body and then reassign id at the end of it.

-This is especially necessary when additionally your asynchronous code may run longer than interval gap time.
+Issue with this is that you will never be able to stop such mechanism because its id will be reassign over and over again.

-### How? ###
+Solution is to have a function which will act like `setInterval` but additionally provide cancellation feature and actually return `cancel` function instead of interval id.

-Providing little function which works like `setInterval` but return `cancel` function instead of its id.
+This is what this little project aim for.

 ### Usage demo ###